How Long Does THCA Stay in Your System

 Urine tests are the most common type of drug test and can detect THCA metabolites for up to 30 days after cannabis use.

-This method is widely used due to its convenience and non-invasiveness.
+This method is widely used because of its convenience and non-invasiveness.

 The urine sample is collected and tested for the presence of THCA metabolites, indicating recent THCa / THC rich cannabis use.